JULIELab/bibliographie/README.md

 ## Reach the finish line ##

 All done...
-You can now start using bibliographie...
+You can now start using bibliographie.
+If you're new to bibliographie and do not have an Aigaion database, you will have a meta-topic called "Top" that is used as the root of the topic graph.

 # 3rd party libraries #